cncf/toc/operations/dd-toc-guide.md

 The TOC will use the appropriate Due Diligence for the project's applied level as the basis for a PR ([Incubation template](toc-templates/template-dd-pr-incubation.md), [Graduation template](toc-templates/template-dd-pr-graduation.md)) and will evaluate the project's assertions in the application issue against the discoverable and publically available sites, repos, files, and other artifacts of the project.
 The TOC's evaluation against each criteria goes in the corresponding area of the PR template.

-Previously, the project was responsible for completing the due diligence such that it allowed the TOC member to review and comment.
+Previously, the project was responsible for completing the due diligence such that it allowed the TOC member(s) to review and comment.
 Due to the extensive back and forth in this prior process and with recent changes to the criteria, the TOC has altered the process leverage a Due Diligence PR as the TOC's assessment of the projects completion of the criteria.
 Therefore TOC members are expected to complete the Due Diligence PR with support from the project and TAG(s).

-As the TOC member reviews the criteria, any deviations or implementation notes from the review should be recorded within the due diligence PR as part of their evaluation for that specific criteria.
+As the TOC member(s) reviews the criteria, any deviations or implementation notes from the review should be recorded within the due diligence PR as part of their evaluation for that specific criteria.
 The TOC member will provide an overall evaluation statement that summarizes the content of the due diligence once the Adopter Interview Summaries are recorded.
 For more information on adopter interviews, refer to [Conducting Adopter Interviews](#conducting-adopter-interviews).

 As an example, let's say a project is asserting their sub-projects have leadership, contribution information, maturity statuses, and add/removal processes.
-The TOC member, in confirming this may determine that the sub-projects share the same contributor file on the org's evolution directory and may change the maturity level in accordance with their documented process, but the process is not clear as to what initiates that change or who.
+The TOC member(s), in confirming this may determine that the sub-projects share the same contributor file on the org's evolution directory and may change the maturity level in accordance with their documented process, but the process is not clear as to what initiates that change or who.
 For a sandbox project seeking incubation, this may be non-blocking but the TOC may recommend the project improve the documented process.
-As such, the TOC member will record their finding and corresponding recommendation.
+As such, the TOC member(s) will record their finding and corresponding recommendation.

-Another example, if the TOC member is looking over the project's stated goals and objectives that have not changed since the project was accepted into the CNCF, and they are now applying to Graduate, the TOC member will ask the project to clarify or provide additional information as to why the project hasn't iniatiated any changes and if they still feel those goals and objectives are accurate for the future of the project.
-The TOC member will then summarize the response and record it in the PR under the corresponding criteria evaluation.
+Another example, if the TOC member(s) is looking over the project's stated goals and objectives that have not changed since the project was accepted into the CNCF, and they are now applying to Graduate, the TOC member(s) will ask the project to clarify or provide additional information as to why the project hasn't iniatiated any changes and if they still feel those goals and objectives are accurate for the future of the project.
+The TOC member(s) will then summarize the response and record it in the PR under the corresponding criteria evaluation.

 It is expected that the TOC's evaluation of a project's completion of the criteria may reveal a mismatch in understanding or an unexpected implementation.
 Documenting the TOC evaluation in the Due Diligence PR provides the project, TAGs, community, adopters, and TOC with a point of reference to understand if the criteria are meeting the outcomes required of a project for a certain maturity level, or if compensating mechanisms that supplement or augment the criteria are in place that work best for that specific project.